JetBrains/kotlin-web-site/docs/reference/java-interop.md

 # Java Interop

 Kotlin is designed with Java Interoperability in mind.
 Existing Java code can be called from Kotlin in a natural way, and Kotlin code can be used from
-Java rather smoothly as welwl.
+Java rather smoothly as well.
 In this section we describe some details about calling Java code from Kotlin.

 ## Calling Java code from Kotlin